omnetpp/docs.omnetpp.org/tictoc/index.md

 line in the source: this makes it possible to see the counter value in the graphical runtime environment.

-If you click on <tt>tic</tt>'s icon, the inspector window in the bottom left corner of the main window will display details about <tt>tic</tt>.
+If you click on `tic`'s icon, the inspector window in the bottom left corner of the main window will display details about `tic`.
 Make sure that Children Mode is selected from the toolbar at the top.
 The inspector now displays the counter variable.

 <img src="images/inspector.png">